GRAND BIRD PHOTO TOUR

 DAY 4 - SAN GERARDO DE DOTA

 San Gerardo de Dota is the best place to see and photograph Resplendent Quetzals.
 Sometimes quetzals can be found near the lodge or the road through the valley, though at other times they may be more distant or harder to photograph.
 For this reason, the following day is reserved for seeing and photographing quetzals from closer range.
 The focus on day 4 is mainly other highland birds.
 The two main sites near the lodge are the highlands, reached by 4x4 vehicle that takes guests up the mountain so they can walk a forest trail down, and the river trail farther down the road from the lodge entrance.
 Some of the possible highland birds that can be photographed are Black-faced Solitaire, Black-billed Nightingale-Thrush, Long-tailed Silky-flycatcher, Flame-throated Warbler, Collared Redstart, Spangle-cheeked Tanager, Silver-throated Tanager, Yellow-thighed Finch, and Flame-colored Tanager.
 Certainly part of the day will be spent at the hummingbird gallery across the road from the lodge.
 Hummingbirds typically present are Green-crowned Brilliant, Magnificent Hummingbird, Volcano Hummingbird, and Scintillant Hummingbird.
 In addition. nice photographs of Slaty Flowerpiercer feeding among the flowers are usually possible.
-Night at Savegre Mountain Lodge.
+Night at Savegre Mountain Hotel.